seronezP/chimera_launcher/README.md

 Chimera Launcher - this is a open source launcher with full (or not -_-) customization, where you can save modifications and make your own builds with them.
-Fot start it now you should download this repository and start file "main.py" in any IDE.
+For start it now you should download this repository and start file "main.py" in any IDE.
+For start playing, you should select minecraft version, enter your nickname and toogle "Launch".